 We refine metal to produce the keenest trainers, but we’re compelled to keep our minds equally sharp.
 The more we know and share about our understanding of swords, the better informed we’ll all be.
 And this way we can share our passion with the wider world.

-There is a non-written code of conduct for swordsmen and women.
+There is an unwritten code of conduct for swordsmen and women.
 And for us that code includes a moral duty to keep up the tradition by also expanding the research around the classification of swords and sword components.
 We don’t do it alone.
 We collaborate with researchers and fellow craftsmen to make sure that we share a common language.
 And that this language is inclusive of everyone interested in the subject, from the enthusiast to the scholar.

 In our last post we wrote about the purpose of the European sword pommel.
 We said that pommels mostly act as a counterbalance to the weight of the blade.
 But we showed that’s not all it does.